hvianna/audioMotion.js/docs/README.md

 ![audioMotion-header](img/audioMotion-header.png)

-> **audioMotion** is a high-resolution real-time audio spectrum analyzer and full-featured music player that lets you **see your music!** ♪♫🤩<br>
+> **audioMotion** is a music player and high-resolution real-time audio spectrum analyzer that allows you to **SEE your music!** ♪♫🤩<br>
 > It is completely free, open-source software, created out of my passion for the graphic spectrum analyzers of hi-fi systems from the 1980s.

 ## Features

-* High-resolution real-time dual channel audio spectrum analyzer
+* Dual channel high-resolution real-time audio spectrum analyzer
 * Fullscreen and Picture-In-Picture support at 60fps, ready for retina / HiDPI displays
 * Logarithmic, linear and perceptual (Bark and Mel) frequency scales, with customizable range
 * Visualization of discrete FFT frequencies or up to 240 frequency bands (supports ANSI and equal-tempered octave bands)
 * Decibel and linear amplitude scales, with customizable sensitivity
 * Optional A, B, C, D and ITU-R 468 weighting filters
-* Optional effects: vintage LEDs, variable opacity, mirroring and reflection, radial visualization
+* Optional effects: vintage LEDs, variable opacity, mirroring and reflection, radial spectrum
 * 17 beautiful color gradients, plus a visual editor to easily create your own gradients
-* HTML5 audio player for MP3, AAC (m4a), OGG and FLAC files (support may vary depending on browser and operating system)
+* Music player for audio and video file formats (codec support may vary depending on browser and operating system)
-* Visual file explorer and play queue with drag-and-drop functionality
-* Support for M3U playlists (`m3u` and `m3u8` file extensions)
+* Support for M3U playlists (.m3u and .m3u8 file extensions)
 * Visualize audio from your microphone (or "stereo mix", if your soundcard supports it)

 ?> **For developers:**<br>Check out [**audioMotion-analyzer**](https://audiomotion.dev) for easy integration of audioMotion's full-featured spectrum analyzer into your own Javascript projects!